The Government have released their employer-assisted work visas and regional workforce planning consultation documents.

-The proposals in this discussion paper are focussed on achieving two strategic outcomes:
+The discussion paper proposes to achieve two strategic outcomes:

-1. Employers place more New Zealanders into jobs, which helps their businesses to grow and thrive, and results in better jobs for New Zealanders.
+- Employers place more New Zealanders into jobs, which help their businesses to grow and thrive, and result in better jobs for New Zealanders.

-These outcomes will be met by the introduction of an immigration gateway framework which will deliver to four policy objectives:
+The strategic outcomes are proposed to be met by the introduction of an immigration gateway framework which aims to deliver to four policy objectives:

-Policy work undertaken by MBIE has revealed a number of issues with how the immigration system is functioning:
+MBIE undertook research, which they say has revealed a number of issues with how the immigration system is currently functioning: